sphinx-doc/sphinx/doc/tutorial/index.rst

    index
    └── usage

-If you export the documentation to HTML running ``make html``, you will see that the ``toctree`` gets rendered as a list of hyperlinks, and this allows you to navigate to the new page you just created.
+If you build the HTML documentation running ``make html``, you will see that the ``toctree`` gets rendered as a list of hyperlinks, and this allows you to navigate to the new page you just created.
 Neat!